Unsuccessful nominations to the Cabinet of the United States: John Ratcliffe

 On July 28, 2019, President Trump announced that Dan Coats would be departing the cabinet-rank post of Director of National Intelligence and he would be nominating U.S. Representative John Ratcliffe to replace Coats.
 Richard Burr, the Republican chair of the Senate Intelligence Committee, was reported to have warned the White House that he considered Ratcliffe to be "too political".
 On August 2, Trump announced that he would not be nominating Ratcliffe, complaining that Ratcliffe was "being treated very unfairly by the LameStream Media".
-He was criticised for a lack of intelligence experience and exaggerations on his résumé and had received little support from senators of either party.
+He was criticized for a lack of intelligence experience and exaggerations on his résumé.
+He had received little support from Senators of either party.

 On February 28, 2020, Trump announced Ratcliffe's nomination to be Director of National Intelligence again, replacing acting director Richard Grenell and calling Ratcliffe an "outstanding man of great talent!"
 He was confirmed by the Senate on May 21.

 Joe Biden

 Neera Tanden

 On November 30, 2020, President-elect Joe Biden announced that Neera Tanden would be his nominee for Director of the Office of Management and Budget.
-Immediately following the announcement, Tanden deleted over 1,000 of her previous tweets, and changed her Twitter bio from "progressive" to "liberal".
-During the confirmation hearing, Tanden apologized for several of her tweets attacking Republican senators, including tweets calling Susan Collins "the worst", comparing Ted Cruz to vampires, and using the nickname "Moscow Mitch" for Mitch McConnell and comparing him to Lord Voldemort.
-Senator John Cornyn described Tanden as "radioactive" in contrast to other Biden nominees he felt were more acceptable, while Senator John Kennedy stated that she "called Senator Sanders everything but an ignorant slut".
-NPR described her as "Biden's most controversial Cabinet pick".
+Immediately following the announcement, Tanden deleted over 1,000 of her previous tweets, and changed her Twitter bio from "progressive" to "liberal."
+During the confirmation hearing, Tanden apologized for several of her tweets attacking Republican senators, including tweets calling Susan Collins "the worst," comparing Ted Cruz to vampires, and using the nickname "Moscow Mitch" for Mitch McConnell and comparing him to Lord Voldemort.
+Senator John Cornyn described Tanden as "radioactive" in contrast to other Biden nominees he felt were more acceptable, while Senator John Kennedy stated that she "called Senator Sanders everything but an ignorant slut."
+NPR described her as "Biden's most controversial Cabinet pick."

 In February 2021, Democratic Senator Joe Manchin said he opposed her nomination due to "overtly partisan statements" in the past, putting her approval in doubt due to the 50–50 split in the Senate between both parties.
 Other moderate senators, including Susan Collins, Rob Portman, Mitt Romney, and Pat Toomey said they would also vote against Tanden's nomination.
-Collins cited Tanden's deletion of over 1,000 of her tweets after the announcement of her nomination for a reason why she would not vote to confirm her which, according to Collins, "raises concerns about her commitment to transparency".
-Conservative commentator Hugh Hewitt asked Senate Republicans to forgive her and approve the nomination, but none indicated they would do so.
+Collins cited Tanden's deletion of over 1,000 of her tweets after the announcement of her nomination for a reason why she would not vote to confirm her which, according to Collins, "raises concerns about her commitment to transparency."
 Senate panels which were set to vote on her nomination postponed consideration.
 On March 2, 2021, the White House withdrew Tanden's name from consideration at her request.